lucval/yojee/README.md

 Yojee
 =====

-This repository contains assessments developed following guidelines received from Yojee.
+This repository contains libraries and applications developed to tackle an assessment from Yojee.